English at Sandymoor Ormiston Academy

 "Today a reader, tomorrow a leader" Margaret Fuller

-Year 7 begin their journey through literature delving into Greek and Norse myths and legends ending with Shakespeare and The Tempest.
-Exciting stops on the way include an exploration of famous characters within themes such as gothic and classic novella and poetry.
+Year 7 begin their journey delving into Greek and Norse mythology before studying Shakespeare's The Tempest.
+They take time to explore famous characters within gothic and classic poetry.

-Year 8 opens with Arthur Kipp's, The Woman in Black.
-Students analyse the writer's use of pathetic fallacy to sculpt their own writing style.
-Marco Polo and Bill Bryson then accompany year 8 on a wonderous adventure around the world as they become travel writers.
-Moving on, they look at contemporary issues and compare the presentation of Megan Markle and Kate Windsor through evidence and debate.
-The classic finale for year 8 includes Shakespeare's The Taming Of The Shrew focusing on plot, gender and staging.
+Year 8 focus on Susan Hill's The Woman in Black and take inspiration to develop their own writing styles.
+Next, they take a closer look at contemporary issues such as the portrayed images of Megan Markle and Kate Windsor to develop their debating skills.
+The classic finale for year 8 includes Shakespeare's The Taming Of The Shrew, focusing on plot, gender and staging.

 Key Stage 4 English

 Year 10 is the start of the 2 year voyage that ends with GCSE examinations in English Language and English Literature.
 Our curriculum is specifically tailored to ensure our students achieve their full potential in examinations set by AQA, click here for exam board information.